Autism in Adults

 • find it hard to understand what others think or feel.
 They may even have a hard time understanding how they feel.

-• miss cues within conversation, such as body language, or whose turn it is to talk
+• miss cues within conversation, like whose turn it is to talk

 • have difficulty understanding sarcasm, figures of speech, or take things literally.